mickewasowski/obsidian-vault/nodes/Git Commands.md

 git checkout -b branch_name origin/branch_name
 ```
 The above creates a local branch from the remote one and tracks it.
 Any commits you make are tied to it.

+### How to setup two separate Git configurations locally